 Business mentoring

-I’m Julia Chanteray, one of the most experienced business mentors in the UK.
-I’ve been a business mentor and coach for more than 20 years now, alongside setting up and running a number of other companies.
+I’m Julia Chanteray, one of the most experienced UK business mentors.
+I’ve been a business mentor and coach for 20+ years now, alongside setting up and running a number of other companies.

-This article explains how to get a business mentor, how mentoring works, and what to look for in a good business mentor.
-It’s important to find the right person for you and your company.
+It’s important to find the right person for you and your small business.
+This article explains how to find a business mentor, how mentoring works, and what to look for in a good business mentor.
 I’ve included some questions to ask a potential mentor and a downloadable guide for what to look for.

 Business mentoring is all about helping you get the most out of your business.
 Sometimes you need someone on your side with fresh ideas and who can keep you going when the going gets tough.
 When you’re running a company, you need a mentor whose role is to challenge you, ask the right questions and be a trusted advisor.